-Why are instant payments interesting in the person-to-business use case?
-How is P2B taking off in different regions and emerging economies such as India and Brazil, and how can banks do this effectively?
+But why are instant payments interesting in the person-to-business use case?
+How is P2B taking off in different regions and emerging economies such as India and Brazil?
+And how can banks do this effectively?

 There are three key business drivers behind person-to-business instant payments.